CodeShield-Security/Log4JShell-Bytecode-Detector/README.md

 Details on the technology are found in the paper [SootDiff](https://dl.acm.org/doi/10.1145/3315568.3329966).

 *Note: For a simpler roll out, this repository does ship SHA hashes of the vulnerable classes, the information has been computed using Fingerprinting*

+## Disclaimers

+The list of hashes and maven artifacts is not complete.
+We'll regularly update the lists.

 ## Authors